mxml/picplz-examples/README.md

 * A [slideshow](http://mxml.github.com/picplz-examples/examples/slideshow/)
   * Now uses geo location to  display the map
 * A [widget](http://mxml.github.com/picplz-examples/examples/my_pics_widget/) for your website
 * A demo for using [authenticated reads](http://mxml.github.com/picplz-examples/examples/auth_read/) for your website
+* An [access token generator](http://mxml.github.com/picplz-examples/examples/generate_a_token/) for an app

 ## Quick Start: